EbookFoundation/thoth-wiki/Project-Muse.md

 [Issue 102](https://github.com/thoth-pub/thoth/issues/102)

-### Progress:
-ONIX metadata output can be generated from Thoth

 [Project Muse](https://muse.jhu.edu/) is an online scholarly library managed by Johns Hopkins University focused on the humanities and social sciences.